omarelansary/Computer-Graphics-1-Excersises-TUDresden-Masters/README.md

 # Computer Graphics 1 - Exercises

-This repository contains the source code and data sets for the CG1 exercises.
+This repository contains a collection of tasks completed as part of a Computer Graphics course.
+The tasks focus on various aspects of computer graphics using OpenMesh and OpenGL, including mesh processing, procedural terrain generation, and advanced rendering techniques.
+Below is a brief overview of the tasks and their objectives.

 To download and compile the project, you need to do the following steps:

 1. Clone the project to your local computer
 2. Run CMake to generate a project file for your build platform.
 Alternatively, you can use a development environment that supports CMake natively and open the directory directly.